 According to the Penn State College of Agricultural Sciences-Coooperative Extension:

 Applying too much compost or manure can lead to excessive nutrient levels.
 Excessive levels in the soil can be as detrimental as deficient levels. … Availability of nutrients to your crops will depend on the balance in your soil.
-For example, if too much compost is applied and very high phosphorus levels are detected (above 140 pounds per acre for vegetable crops) in the soil, iron and zinc may become deficient.
-If iron is deficient, the area between the leaf veins may become yellow or even white. … If [there is] too much potassium, [and] magnesium and or/calcium are high, serious nutrient imbalances can occur.
+For example, if too much compost is applied and very high phosphorus levels are detected (above 140 pounds per acre for vegetable crops) in the soil, iron and zinc may become deficient. … If [there is] too much potassium, [and] magnesium and or/calcium are high, serious nutrient imbalances can occur.
 When levels are above about 5% saturation; magnesium levels 15%; and calcium levels at 80%, soil nutrition is beginning to get out of the optimum range.
 When excessive nitrogen is applied, delayed fruit, pest problems and reduced quality may occur.

 So, how much compost should we add?
 It depends.